US airlines say they've reached a turning point in recovery

 American said it has hired 1,100 pilots since the start of last year.
 Many of those came from smaller, regional airlines, leaving those carriers with shortages.
 As a result, American will trim its American Eagle schedule in the second quarter.

-American's passenger-carrying capacity will also be lower than planned because deliveries of new Boeing 787 jets has been delayed by production problems at Boeing factories.
+American's passenger-carrying capacity will also be lower than planned because deliveries of new Boeing 787 jets have been delayed by production problems at Boeing factories.

+Isom said American will adjust its schedule to match the number of available planes and pilots.
+He said American executives “have tremendous confidence” that the airline will operate smoothly through the summer.

 American reported a bigger first-quarter loss than a year ago, when it lost $1.25 billion.
 The Fort Worth, Texas-based airline said that excluding special items it lost $2.32 a share, slightly better than the average forecast of an adjusted loss of $2.43 per share, according to a Zacks Investment Research survey.
 Revenue rose to $8.9 billion.